scipy-lectures/scientific-python-lectures/intro/language/basic_types.rst

     'o'

-(Remember that Negative indices correspond to counting from the right end.)
+(Remember that negative indices correspond to counting from the right end.)

 Slicing::